MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.ManagedCache/v1.6.1/Set-AzureManagedCache.md

 ```

 ### -Sku
-Specifies the tier of the azure_2 Cache.
+Specifies the tier of the Azure Cache.

 psdx_paramvalues